Trade Stock Indices

 This technical analysis study of price movement will analyze historical price moves using trends and patterns in an attempt to predict the next likely movement of the price direction.

-A chart can be described as a graph representation of the price of a instrument over a specified chart time-frame period.
+A chart can be described as a graph representation of the price of a instrument over a specified chart time frame period.

-The charts use the y-axis or vertical axis to represent the price scale and the x-axis or horizontal axis to represent time scale.
+The charts use the y-axis or vertical axis to represent the price scale and the x-axis or horizontal axis to represent the time scale.
 Prices are then drawn from left to right with the most recent price being plotted at the furthest point to the right of this chart.

-The chart can have different chart time-frames
+The chart can have different chart time frames

 MetaTrader 4 Chart Time-frames